Short and sweet – I found another couple 911 dispatcher pet peeves to share with you.

 - People that call 911 to report someone laying on the ground, but are unable/unwilling to answer any questions about that person.
 They refuse to approach them to see if they are bleeding, asleep, breathing, etc. I can’t count the number of times an officer has been dispatched to someone sleeping on the grass in the park.
 But we have to send an officer – just in case.
 Work with me people!
 Do you see the chest moving, rising and falling?
 Do you see any obvious injuries?
 Etc.

 - People who say “Just get them here now!”
 This is not Star Trek.
 (And now I have just dated myself to my readers ) My officers and medics do not teleport.
 I am sending the call in ASAP, but I still need a little information from you – so stay with me.
 I think this frustration from callers is due to the sometimes unrealistic portrayal of 911 on TV and movies.
 Some movies/shows portray dispatch as a magical place that is able to make police/medics appear before the caller hangs up the phone.
 As much as we like to play superhero on a daily basis, we are still only human, and so are our officers.
-And there are laws of physics that have to be obeyed.
+And there are laws of physics that must be obeyed.

 Check out the first part of this rant here – 911 Dispatcher Pet Peeves